x86txt/x86txt.github.io/resume.md

 **Technologies used:** AWS, CDK, Terraform, Fargate, Datadog, BetterStack, Opsgenie, Github Actions

-### Director of SRE & CISO, Alpha Theory / Centerbook Partners
+### Director of SRE & CISO, Alpha Theory (SaaS) / Centerbook Partners (Hedge Fund)

 2011 to 2020, Charlotte, NC (remote)

 - As a member of the executive team, participated in organizational planning and direction, interviewing of all new hires, and ensuring security had a voice at the highest levels of the organization.
 - Managed team of 5 employees and 4 outsourced contractors.
-- Led the organization from startup, through midlife, and finally to a parent organization, while acting as interim-CTO to the wholly owned hedge fund subsidiary, Centerbook Partners.
+- Led the organization from startup, through midlife, and finally to a parent organization with $200 billion under management, while acting as interim-CTO to the wholly owned hedge fund subsidiary, Centerbook Partners ($2B AUM)
 - Led the efforts to move from on-prem to an AWS/Azure hybrid infrastructure, allowing the SaaS application to utilize ephemeral virtual machines, reducing various daily jobs' time by several orders of magnitude.
 - As CISO, led annual black-box penetration testing for infrastructure and application, responsible for vulnerability management program, and overall security posture across the entire organization.